gaia-platform/KomatsuSimulator/README.md

 The Gaia schema and rules are in the danger_zone ROS2 project.
 Standard ROS2 dev practices apply.

 ## Releases
-If you prefer to not install and build with Unity, you download the Simulator binaries [here](https://github.com/gaia-platform/KomatsuSimulator/releases)
+If you prefer to not install and build with Unity, you can download the Simulator binaries [here](https://github.com/gaia-platform/KomatsuSimulator/releases)

 ## Unity setup
 1. Install the latest 20x LTS build of the Unity Editor.